Shinan Liu 刘诗楠

 What’s New?

-• Glad to be invited as a TPC member of IMC 2024
+• [Service] Glad to be invited as a TPC member of IMC 2024

 [4] AMIR: Active Multimodal Interaction Recognition from Video and Network Traffic in Connected Environments [paper] [website] [data] [pipeline] [model] [blog]